NLipatov/TunGo/Readme.md

 ### Connect as a Client

+First, you need to generate a client's conf via `gen` command - see `Interactive Commands` section below.
+Save the generated client configuration into `/src/settings/client/conf.json` before running the client.

-Run the client from the command line:
+From `/src` run the client from the command line:
 ```bash
 sudo go run client.go
 ```